Participants at the July 2024 Interracial Sisterhood Retreat smiling together

 🟰 practice receiving feedback with grace, repairing when we cause harm, and relating across difference as equals

-Together, we will build Beloved Community
+Together, we build Beloved Community

 “Beloved community is formed not by the eradication of difference but by its affirmation, by each of us claiming the identities and cultural legacies that shape who we are and how we live in the world.”